sap-tutorials/Tutorials/tutorials/cloudsdk-extensibility-type-safe-expand/cloudsdk-extensibility-type-safe-expand.md

 }
 ```

-As a result, you can now expose our new `MyBusinessPartner` entity via our initial contoller which should lead to the following result:
+As a result, you can now expose our new `MyBusinessPartner` entity via our initial controller which should lead to the following result:

 <!-- border -->![Test](screenshot555.png)